SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 ### RESISTANCE ROLLS

 Some abilities that are used by the heroes’ foes have the target of the ability make a resistance roll instead of the creature using the ability making a power roll.
 These abilities have the Resistance keyword, indicating that the target rolls to see how well they can resist the ability.
-For instance, the goblin cursespitter’s Eye of Surlach ability forces a target to make an Intuition resistance roll:
+For instance, the [[Goblin Cursespitter|goblin cursespitter]]’s Eye of Surlach ability forces a target to make an Intuition resistance roll:

 **Target Resists + Intuition:**